Cultural outings organised by the association

 Thursday 16 October 2025

-Notre-Dame Cathedral and walking trail.
+Notre-Dame Cathedral and walking tour.

 Guided tour of Notre-Dame Cathedral, a UNESCO World Heritage Site.

-Chemin Vert garden city and Saint-Nicaise church.
+Chemin Vert garden city and Saint-Nicaise Church.

-Take a guided tour of the Chemin Vert garden city, designed according to the principles of urban hygiene and modern architecture, and theSaint-Nicaise church, an example of the religious architecture of the 1920s.
-The church features frescoes by Maurice Denis, stained glass windows by René Lalique and paintings by Gustave Louis Jaulmes, all renowned artists involved in the revival of sacred art.
+Guided tour of the Chemin Vert garden city, designed according to the principles of hygienist urban planning and modern architecture, and ofSaint-Nicaise Church, an example of 1920s religious architecture.
+The church features frescoes by Maurice Denis, stained-glass windows by René Lalique, and paintings by Gustave Louis Jaulmes, renowned artists involved in the revival of sacred art.

 Thursday 3 April 2025